 When Job Posting Isn’t Enough: The Case for AI Sourcing

-Job posting and candidate sourcing solve fundamentally different problems.
-Posting a job ad targets active job seekers - the roughly 30% of the workforce currently looking for new roles.
-Sourcing targets the other 70%: passive candidates who aren't browsing job boards but would consider the right opportunity if it reached them directly.
+Candidate sourcing and job posting solve fundamentally different problems.
+Posting a job ad targets active job seekers - the roughly 30% of the workforce currently looking for new roles, according to LinkedIn Talent Solutions research.
+Sourcing targets the other 70%: passive candidates who aren’t browsing job boards but would consider the right opportunity if it reached them directly.

-The most recent SHRM benchmark (2023) places the average all-in cost per hire at $4,700 across all channels.
+According to SHRM (2023 Talent Acquisition Benchmarking), the average all-in cost per hire is $4,700 across all channels.
 LinkedIn job ad spend accounts for a small fraction of that total - roughly $161 per hire at the $2.83 average cost per applicant.
-The bulk of hiring cost comes from recruiter time spent screening, scheduling, and following up.
-That's where AI sourcing tools compress the timeline - by automating the manual work that makes up most of that $4,700 figure.
+Recruiter time spent screening, scheduling, and following up makes up the bulk of that figure - work that AI sourcing tools, which handle top-of-funnel tasks end-to-end, are built to compress.

 Pin automates the entire top-of-funnel: candidate discovery across 850M+ profiles, personalized multi-channel outreach (email, LinkedIn, and SMS), and automated interview scheduling.
-The result is a 48% response rate on outreach and positions filled in approximately two weeks.
+With 5x better response rates on outreach than industry averages, Pin’s teams typically fill positions in an average of 14 days.
 Pricing starts at $100/month - less than what most teams spend on a single week of promoted LinkedIn job posts.

 As Nick Poloni, President at Cascadia Search Group, put it: “I jumped into Pin solo toward the end of 2025 and closed out the year with over $1M in billings during just the final 4 months - no team, no agency.
 The sourcing data is incredible, scanning 850M+ profiles with recruiter-level precision to uncover perfect-fit candidates I’d never find otherwise.”